 A proxy statement is a document that SEC rules require us to provide you when we ask you to vote on certain matters yourself or when we ask you to sign a proxy designating certain individuals to vote on those matters on your behalf.
 A proxy is your legal designation of another person to vote the Shares you own.
 If you designate someone as your proxy in a written document, that document is called a proxy or a proxy card.
 By signing a proxy card, you will designate our Chairman and our CEO as your proxies to cast your vote at the 2013 Annual Shareholders' Meeting.
-Walmart's Board is soliciting your proxy to vote your Shares at the 2013 Annual Shareholders' networks and others for forwarding to you the proxy statement, proxy card, or voting instruction form, and Annual Report to Shareholders and, for certain shareholders, the notice of internet availability of our proxy materials.
+Walmart's Board is soliciting your proxy to vote your Shares at the 2013 Annual Shareholders' Meeting.
+Walmart pays the cost of soliciting your proxy and reimburses brokers and others for forwarding to you the proxy statement, proxy card, or voting instruction form, and Annual Report to Shareholders and, for certain shareholders, the notice of internet availability of our proxy materials.